at-cg/billi/README.md

 # Billi

-Billi is a tool developed to identify bubbles in pangenome graphs or assembly graphs that are represented using bidirected graph model.
-Users can refer to our [preprint](#pub) for algorithmic details.
+Billi is a tool developed to identify bubbles in pangenome graphs or assembly graphs that use the *bidirected graph* representation.
+Refer to our [preprint](#pub) for details.

 ## **Installation**